Hwazan Buddhist Foundation

 How does Hwazan Buddhist Foundation spend its money?

 Hwazan Buddhist Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Hwazan Buddhist Foundation tax-deductible?